-Personal Development - Personal, Social, Health, Citizenship and Economic Education (PSHCEE) including Relationships and Sexual Education (RSE)
+Personal Development - Personal, Social, Health and Economic Education (PSHE) including Relationships and Sexual Education (RSE)

-PSHCEE is taught at The Marlborough Science Academy through discrete lessons at Key Stages 3, 4 and 5 by a specialist team.
+PSHE is taught at The Marlborough Science Academy through discrete lessons at Key Stages 3, 4 and 5 by a specialist team.
 At Key Stages 4 and 5 the curriculum is also delivered through whole day workshops and presentations from outside agencies.

-PSHCEE aims to equip students with the knowledge and resilience needed to deal with and overcome any problems they may face in school or later on in life.
+PSHE aims to equip students with the knowledge and resilience needed to deal with and overcome any problems they may face in school or later on in life.
 We endeavour to give students the skills for the 21st Century, to learn things for themselves and know how to manage issues such as: dealing with financial matters, coping with relationships and understanding the dangers of drug and alcohol use.
 Marlborough is fully compliant with the new statutory requirements for RSE and students will take part in a full programme of health, relationship and sex education.
 If parents do not wish their child to participate in the sex education programme they are able to withdraw them from this.
 Throughout the course students take part in school and community-based activities, demonstrating personal and group responsibility in their attitudes to themselves and others.
-Regular visits from guest speakers and theatre groups enrich this learning experience, ensuring a fresh and dynamic approach towards PSHCEE.
+Regular visits from guest speakers and theatre groups enrich this learning experience, ensuring a fresh and dynamic approach towards PSHE.
+We believe that PSHE plays a significant role in ensuring all our students are confident, self-aware and well-rounded citizens.

-At the end of each year students are graded as working towards, at or beyond based on their knowledge and understanding of the rights, responsibilities and duties of citizens; the role of the voluntary sector; forms of government; provision of public services; and the criminal and legal systems.
+At the end of each year students are assessed on their knowledge and understanding of the rights, responsibilities and duties of citizens; the role of the voluntary sector; forms of government; provision of public services; and the criminal and legal systems.
 As well as this, students are formatively assessed throughout the year by their subject teachers.